Skip to content

 };

-Now, feast your eyes on this Button component with multiple sizes and variants:
+Here’s a Button component that supports multiple sizes and variants:

 import React, { forwardRef } from "react";